vancluever/terraform-provider-acme/docs/guides/dns-providers-azuredns.md

 * `ARM_SUBSCRIPTION_ID` - alias for `AZURE_SUBSCRIPTION_ID`.
 * `ARM_TENANT_ID` - alias for `AZURE_TENANT_ID`.

+-> Note that these configuration aliases exist to provide a uniform experience between other major Terraform platform providers and the ACME DNS providers that work off of the same platform.
+If the aliased values exist in the environment, they will be used as if they were defined in `config`, possibly overriding any target variables you have set manually.
+To correct this, either use the aliased variable name versus the target variable name, or define both.
+Note that using a blank value in the aliased variable will not work, as the aliasing process will still consider the value defined, clearing out the target value as well.

 ## Description

 Several authentication methods can be used to authenticate against Azure DNS API.